isomerpages/govtech-gobusiness-main/_faqs/most-popular-faq.md

     content: |
       The [e-Adviser for Business Structure](https://eadviser.gobusiness.gov.sg/businessstructure?src=most_pop_faq){:target="_blank"} will help you identify which business structure(s) is most suitable, based on your business preferences and long-term needs.
 Alternatively, you can refer to our [Business Structure Comparison Table](/images/start/Types of Business Structures SG 30Apr2021.pdf){:target="_blank"}.

-  - title: Not sure which government schemes to apply for?
+  - title: I am not sure which government schemes to apply for.
+What should I do?
     content: |
-      Find out with [e-Adviser for Government Assistance](https://gaeadviser.gobusiness.gov.sg/?src=about_govassist){:target="_blank"}, a free online tool to help you select the relevant assistance schemes for your business.
+      Find out with [e-Adviser for Government Assistance](https://gaeadviser.gobusiness.gov.sg/?src=most_popular_faq){:target="_blank"}, a free online tool to help you select the relevant assistance schemes for your business.
 Simply answer a few questions about your business needs to get our recommendations.

   - title: I'm not sure which licences my business needs.
 How do I get started?
     content: |